 Quality vs. Quantity

-• CPA Marketing: Tends to generate higher quality leads since affiliates are paid for concrete actions rather than mere clicks or impressions.
+• CPA Marketing: Affiliates tend to generate higher-quality leads because they receive payment for concrete actions instead of mere clicks or impressions.

 • Affiliate Marketing: This can generate a larger quantity of leads and sales, but the quality may vary depending on the affiliates’ promotional methods.